 Each FPIF position will have a position description.
 A position description will include a description of the job functions and responsibilities of the position and an explanation of where the position fits within the FPIF organizational structure (to whom the position reports, and any other persons to be supervised by the position).
-Position descriptions for all Category 1 Positions will be considered by the Board's Investments and Operations Committee and, upon recommendation of the Investments and Operations Committee, approved by the Board.
-Position descriptions for all Category 2 Positions will be considered by the Investments and Operations Committee.
+Position descriptions for all executive personnel positions described in Section 2-3 will be considered by the Board's Investments and Operations Committee and, upon recommendation of the Investments and Operations Committee, approved by the Board.
+Position descriptions for all other positions will be approved by the Executive Director.
+The Executive Director shall notify the Board of any change to a position description of any non-executive personnel position.